equal1/colibri/README.md

 ### For use or development on a local machine
 #### Prerequisites
-We are assuming that Git and a code editor(like VS Code,Neovim,etc) are already installed on your machine.
+We are assuming that Git and a code editor(like VSCode,Neovim,etc) are already installed on your machine.
 #### Steps
 1. Set up GitHub SSH key-based authentication on your target system(optional but recommended).
 You can find instructions on how to do that [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).